JavierDega/javierdega.github.io/personal.markdown

 [PiP](https://github.com/JavierDega/PiP) is an open source 2D physics solver I built in my spare time during my first couple years doing gamedev.
 It supports circles, capsules and oriented boxes.
 It has a bunch of settings to customize runtime behavior, display debug info and edit bodies at runtime.
 One core idea I've enjoyed thorougly throughout development is the ability to change between fixed and floating point numerical methods with one compiler flag, 'USE_FIXEDPOINT' in 'PiPMath.h'.
+This is done by compiling a [fixed point library](https://gitlab.com/DixieDev/fixed-point-lib) made by a friend, Anthony Arian.
 It uses CMake for build generation and it runs on Windows and Linux, tested with Visual Studio code.
 - C++
 - Graphics, windowing, input (OpenGL, [glew](http://glew.sourceforge.net/), [glfw](https://www.glfw.org/)).